 MAP-21 pension extension moves in highway trust fund bills from congressional panels

-The House Ways and Means Committee has approved by voice vote a bill (H.R.5021) that would provide highway funding through May 2015 in part by using about $6.4 billion from an extension of the MAP-21 pension funding stabilization provision.
+The U.S. House Ways and Means Committee has approved by voice vote a bill (H.R.5021) that would provide highway funding through May 2015 in part by using about $6.4 billion from an extension of the Moving Ahead for Progress in the 21st Century (MAP-21) Act pension funding stabilization provision.
 The House is expected to vote on the “Highway and Transportation Funding Act” next week.

 In addition, for purposes of the additional information that must be provided in a funding notice for an applicable plan year, an applicable plan year includes any plan year that begins after December 31, 2011, and before January 1, 2020, and that otherwise meets the definition of applicable plan year.

 To read the Congressional Budget Office’s report on the bill, click here.